 Don’t let today’s trend of innovative, creative hiring processes scare you away from the world of structure and repetition.
 While you likely have a systematic process for outreach, sourcing, and onboarding, your interview process may not follow suit.

 A structured interview process provides a fixed format for both candidates and hiring pros.
 Candidates receive the same opportunities and share similar, positive experiences.
 At the same time, your hiring team has a streamlined process to evaluate everyone accurately and fairly.

 Unfortunately, structured interview processes are often stereotyped as boring, mundane, and unnecessarily repetitive.
 Push past this mindset and take a moment to consider if structured interviews might be the solution for you.
 Here are four signs you should be using a structured interview process:

 1. Ill-fitting candidates slip through the process

 If competition for talent feels strained, you’re not alone.
-A 2018 Recruiter Nation survey found 74% of recruiters believe hiring will become more competitive in the next 12 months.
 You might be tempted to rush the hiring process in hopes of landing top talent before competitors, but moving too quickly means substandard candidates can slip through undetected.